TechLadies/pre-bootcamp-workshop5-2020/exercise_3/README.md

 #### Getting started

-We've added a `nodejs-starter` folder, based-off the TechLadies [nodejs-starter-kit]() to fasttrack you into working with your database.
-It already contains the routes we've built in our previous exercises - you can find them in the `src` folder
+To get you up and running quickly with the database, we have added the `nodejs-starter` (derived from the [TechLadies nodejs-starter-kit](https://github.com/TechLadies/nodejs-backend-starterkit)).
+It already contains code to setup, seed and connect to your database.
+It also has the routes built in the previous exercises.
+You can find `app.js` and `routes` inside the `src` folder of the `nodejs-starter`

-To set it up, please follow the steps outlined
+The `nodejs-starter` requires some setup.
+Please follow the steps below:

-1. Change directory to `nodejs-starter` and run `npm install`
+1. Navigate to the `nodejs-starter` and run `npm install`
 2. We created a database called `techladies` in our first exercise.
 Verify that the `knexfile.js` is initialized with the same database name.
-If you used a different name, please change this value to be the same as your database's name.
+If you used a different name, please change this value to be one that you used.
-3. Copy `env.sample` to `.env` and add your `DB_USERNAME` and `DB_PASSWORD`
+3. Create a new file called `.env`.
+Copy the contents from `env.sample` to `.env` and add your `DB_USERNAME` and `DB_PASSWORD` to it
-4. Run the following commands to prepare the databases and seed them with some dummy data
+4. Run the following commands in the terminal to prepare the databases and seed them with some dummy data
 	```
 	NODE_ENV=development npm run db:migrate
 	NODE_ENV=development npm run db:seed